mrs-brubotics/documentation_brubotics/source/Crazyswarm.rst

 6.3.3 Calibration of the Vicon System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Before anything else, you must check if the attitude, the FOV (Field Of View), the depth of field and the aperture are correctly set to optimize the recording of movements in the to-be-captured area.

+.. image:: _static/Volume.png
+   :alt: alternate text

+.. image:: _static/Adjust.png
+   :alt: alternate text

+Then, you can start the calibration process:

 * The *Mask cameras* function is used to make camera don’t care about area where infrared signal is not significant.
 Because vicon can believed there are markers in this area but it is not the case.
 So when we use this function we have to be sure no markers are in the vision field of cameras.

 * Point the cameras to provide roughly the required coverage.
-If needed, you can change the local length and others parameters.
-When it is good, you can
-  *Start* to *Aim Cameras*.
+When it is good, you can *Start* to *Aim Cameras*.

-.. image:: _static/Volume.png
-   :alt: alternate text

-.. image:: _static/Adjust.png
-   :alt: alternate text

 * Press *Start* in the *Calibrate Cameras* menu and wave with the active wand by drawing "∞" forms in the to-be-captured area, i.e. where you want to detect reflection markers.
 In *Show Advances*, you must have at least *Refinement frames: 2000*.
 Cameras are blinking during this